 Palmar warts affect the hands or the palm and plantar warts affect the bottom side of the foot.
 Warts usually occur in kids and teenagers.
 This is because after teenage years the body’s immune system can easily prevent the occurrence of warts.
 If warts are developed after adulthood they may need medical intervention.

-Thes warts are a sign of danger.
-People with a weak immune system are more susceptible to warts.
+These warts are a sign of danger.
+People with a weak immune system are more suspectable to warts.
 The different types of warts are common warts, palmar warts, plantar warts, pigmented warts, and flat warts.
-On the surrounding of the wart, there will be a presence of small black dots.
+On the surrounding area of the wart, there will be a presence of small black dots.

 Also, undergoing surgery or laser treatment are different methods.
 Using topical creams or chemical ointment, cauterizing the wart, etc along with many other treatments are used to get rid of a wart.
 Recent studies and research has shown that using Cimetidine For Warts is beneficial and shows potential results in curing warts or verruca.
 It is also called by the name Tagamet.

 Cimetidine is also used for treating viral warts.
 Some scientific evidence suggests that Cimetidine blocks the action of Histamine which is produced in the stomach.
 In this way, it moderates the body’s immune system by stimulating the T-lymphocyte populations.
 These lymphocytes are efficient in controlling the viral infections that occur on the skin.

 - Consult your physician before starting the doses of cimetidine if you have ever suffered from, kidney disease, liver disease, stomach ulcers.

 - If you ever had HIV or AIDS.